- Citrus comprises the following broad categories: oranges, soft citrus, grapefruit, and lemons and limes.

 - The Citrus Growers Association publishes a Citrus Statistics booklet every year in about May.
 This publication is free to all growers and members of the Fresh Produce Exporters Forum (FPEF).
 Any other interested parties can purchase the booklet by contacting Gloria [at] cga.co.za.

 - Neves MF, Trombin VG, Neto LCM & Kalaki RB.
 2019.
 Orange Juice Chain: Past, Present and Future.
 Available at http://citrusindustry.net/wp-content/uploads/2019/03/Orange-Juice-Chain-Past-Present-Future-Fava-Neves-et-al-2019.pdf

-- Find the latest Citrus Market Value Chain Profile under “Branches”, “Marketing” and “Annual publications” at www.daff.gov.za, website of the Department of Agriculture, Forestry and Fisheries.
+- Find the latest Citrus Market Value Chain Profile under “Branches”, “Marketing” and “Annual publications” at www.daff.gov.za, website of the Department of Agriculture, Land Reform and Rural Development (DALRRD).
 Under “Resource Centre” find (i) Brochure grapefruit, (ii) Brochure Orange, and the Info Paks (iii) Cultivation of Citrus, and (iv) Step-by-step Export manual for the South African fruit industry.

 - The Cultivation of Citrus and Citrus Pests in the Republic of South Africa, two publications published by the ARC-Tropical and Subtropical Crops.
 Tel: 013 753 7000.

 - Call 012 842 4017 or email iaeinfo [at] arc.agric.za for the publication Processing of Citrus Fruit (Grapefruit, lemons, oranges).